-When business owners — no matter what size their business is — attend one of my classes and discover how much time is involved in doing their own marketing, they say, “I don’t have that kind of time!”
+When business owners — no matter what size their business is — discover how much time is involved in doing their own marketing, they say, “I don’t have that kind of time!”

 I feel your pain.
-Not only do I have to run my business and do stuff for clients, but I’ve got to record classes, brand them, upload them, write blog articles, update old ones, keep up with the latest social media news, attend networking events AND market my business on top of it all!
+Not only do I have to run my business and do stuff for clients, but I’ve got to record classes, brand them, upload them, write blog articles, update old ones, keep up with the latest social media news, attend webinars, AND market my business on top of it all!
 I wasn’t born knowing all this stuff.
 I had to learn it.
 I’m quick at doing things because I use the tools all the time.

 You only have so much time in the day and 7 days in the week.
 Use your time wisely!

 You MUST FIND THE TIME to do Marketing!

 How much time you spend on social media is highly dependent on how tough your competition is.

 Here are some time-saving tips to help you with your marketing…